moson-mo/pacseek/README.md

 * Configurable AUR /rpc endpoint URL
 * Display PKGBUILD file
 * Search for upgrades / show list of upgradable packages⁴
+* Show a list of all installed packages

 ¹ (requires an AUR helper.
 With the default config this is `yay`.
 You can change this in the settings)
 ² (only applicable to AUR packages)